prettydiff/wisdom/controversial_opinions.md

 If females regularly score higher than males in neuroticism then, all other things being equal, should achieve a lower predictor of success compared to a male population, but this isn't the case.
 The section above was specific to tree models and abstract relationships generally and the DOM specifically.
 In my experience females are substantially less restricted in navigating tree models compared to males.
-All that means is that success is more clearly identifiable and predictive for male candidates as front-end developers while female candidates have a comfortable margin of error that is both less predictive and lower risk.
+All that means is that success is more clearly identifiable and predictive for male candidates as front-end developers while female candidates present a lower risk of failure on the low end of competence and are less identifiable of predictive success on the high end.

 I don't know why female performance is different than male performance in this narrow slice of programming.
 My completely uneducated and utterly baseless assumption is that females achieve a greater non-cognitive self-awareness that allows for increased neuroticism with minimized cognitive distraction, a capability less well developed in males.